w5xd/NyeVikingPowerMonitor/README.md

 a replacement project done in 2023 that is based on a custom printed circuit board documented in the PCB folder.
 If you want the full history, the git tag
 <a href='https://github.com/w5xd/NyeVikingPowerMonitor/tree/Final-Haywire-Prototype'>Final-Haywire-Prototype</a>
-documents the first steps in this project back to 2016. </p>
+documents the first steps in this project back to 2016, and before the design of the custom PCB. </p>

 <h2>Construction</h2>
 The custom PCB is 2 inches by 4 inches.
 Its circuit diagram is <a href='PCB/schematics.pdf'>
 <img atl='page2' src='PCB/schematics-2.png'/><img alt='page3' src='PCB/schematics-3.png'/></a>The
-PCB's construction sources are published here in the format supported by expresspcb.com.
+PCB's construction sources are published here in the format supported by expresspcb.com, along with gerber files that commercial PCB manufacturers can use to reproduce them.
 Parts lists for duplicating this retrofit are linked below.
 Two additional projects are documented:
 <ul>
 <li>A work-alike console can be bult using the same retrofit PCB and it fits in the 3D printed enclosure documented below.
 <li>The directional coupler documented below supports the range 1.8MHz to 29MHz and power between 5W to 3000W.
-and the retrofit PCB will work with it, whether in an OEM console that maybe came without a coupler, or with the work-alike console.
+The retrofit PCB will work with it, whether in an OEM console that maybe you acquired without its coupler, or with the work-alike console.
 (The only combination that doesn't work is the unmodifed OEM console will <i>not</i> work with this coupler, even though the connectors are compatible.)